aduriseti/cs145_project/README.md

 - added more classifiers
 - added some comments to explain some esoteric stuff I forgot why I did
 - also guys for future reference please BRANCH instead of FORK from the repo - its much easier to manage IMO
+- converted apiTest nb to python tweet crawler and made run script and sample tweet json
 #### TODO
  - [ ] used word2vec for this pass -- but will also try w/ LDA/LSI/docv2vec as well
  - [ ] @Fred the above featurization schemes should answer your question as to the different ways to featurize the tweets - I will tentatively assign comparison to you